Esri/storymap-journal/README.md

 3. Edit index.html, find the configuration section on line 38 and paste in your application ID
 4. Navigate to index.html (e.g., `http://127.0.0.1/MapJournal/index.html`)

-Enjoy!
-You can continue to use the builder in ArcGIS Online to modify your story.
+You can continue to use the builder in ArcGIS to modify your story.

 See [customize the look and feel section](#customize-the-look-and-feel) or [developer guide](#developer-guide) if you want to modify the app.

 *If you are using ArcGIS Enterprise, please follow the instructions at the end of `app/config.js` to configure the application.
 Optionally you can also [configure the application](#can-the-template-be-used-offline) to use the ArcGIS API for JavaScript included in your Enterprise portal.*